By Marc R. Masferrer, University Communications and Marketing

 “It’s super important to have actors like Jonathan here because students seeing people who are doing it, is the way they can become it, and that experience is invaluable,” said Chris Garvin, dean of USF’s College of the Arts, who came from Tampa to listen to Kirkland.
 “As great as our professors are here, they can never simulate what Jonathan does.”

 Several campus faculty and staff were in attendance Monday, but the highlight of Kirkland’s appearance was his interactions with theater students from Rowlett Middle Academy, a charter school in Bradenton.
-The students were welcomed to campus but Sarasota-Manatee Regional Chancellor Karen Holbrook.
+The students were welcomed to campus by Sarasota-Manatee Regional Chancellor Karen Holbrook.

 Several of the Rowlett students recited monologues and poems, and Kirkland offered praise and some coaching on how they could improve their performances.
 He suggested that Ash Hernandez, a seventh-grader, shift her attention to different places in the audience as she performed the three distinct chapters in “Clique Quilt,” a monologue she wrote about the social castes that make up middle school life.